Valle de la Pascua: History

+Climate

 Candlemas Fairs

 In the winter of 1939–1940 during their Candlemas Fiesta (Festival), Valle de la Pascua held a Candlemas Fair.
 That year they had over 15,000 visitors.
 The fairs provide both entertainment and the opportunity to show the products from the region.

 Economy

 This city is known for its agricultural and livestock and for being one of the most important industrial areas of the Venezuelan Llanos.

-It has a population of approximately 182,000 inhabitants, which are devoted mostly to industrial activities and agricultural and professional.
+It has a population of approximately 122,000 inhabitants, which are devoted mostly to industrial activities and agricultural and professional.

 Sites in the area include the Cathedral of Our Lady of Candlemas, the House of the Islanders, Ruben Zamora Church and Casa de la Cultura.
 It is a quite popular with tourists for tours of the countryside rangers, through companies that organize tours that lead to sites such as the artificial lake and the dam of Playa de Piedra.

 Valle de la Pascua is situated within Guarico state, along with Calabozo and San Juan de Los Morros (state capital).